pdrummond/pauldrummond.dev/src/posts/favourite-quotes.md

 > Stop thinking, and end your problems.
 > <br/>-- <cite>Lao Tzu</cite>

+> I was once asked why I don't participate in anti-war demonstrations.
+I said that I will never
+> do that, but as soon as you have a pro-peace rally, I'll be there.
+> <br/>-- <cite>Mother Teresa</cite>

+> Happy to live, happy to let go.
+No attachement, no fear.
+> <br/>-- <cite>Anthony De Mello</cite>

 > The greatest help is wholeheartedly trusting people to resolve their own problems.
 > A true philanthropist, like a good parent, brings people to the point where they
 > can help themselves.